 We advise that you organise a food delivery in advance of your arrival in Cork.
 Large supermarket groups such as Tesco (www.tesco.ie), Supervalu (www.supervalu.ie) and Centra (www.centra.ie) will all deliver to your accommodation.
 We suggest that you book your delivery slot weeks in advance and have the food delivered the morning after you arrive (just in case you are delayed).

 Catering providers can deliver prepared meals to you at an added cost.
 Ask your accommodation provider or landlord about options for the delivery of prepared meals to your location.

-If you become ill or need medical advice during your period of self-isolation on arrival in Ireland, you should telephone the Student Health Department on 021 4902311.
-One of our Doctors will return your call and can arrange for you to obtain treatment, undergo investigation including COVID-19 testing if required, onward referral to a specialist service or attendance at Accident and Emergency if necessary.
+Please contact +353 (0)21 490 2311 if needed.
+One of our Doctors will return your call and can arrange for you to obtain treatment, undergo investigation (including COVID-19 testing) if required, onward referral to a specialist service or attendance at Accident and Emergency if necessary.

 At evenings and weekends and if the Department is closed a recorded voice message on +353 (0)21 490 2311 will advise you of the telephone number to call for assistance.
 See: www.ucc.ie/en/emt/covid19/student-faq/#student-health-faq And details of further supports are available at: www.ucc.ie/en/studenthealth/